-When there’s change in the air, or talk of important astrological transits, it’s normal to wonder: “How will this affect me?”
+Whenever there’s change in the air, such as talk of important astrological transits, it’s normal to wonder: “How will this affect me?”

 We often turn to tarot, astrology and other divinations to predict what’s around the corner.
 It’s not unusual to worry about whether you are making the wrong decision, or to worry about where your future is headed.